 The first year is divided into two parts.
 In part one you will undertake a bridging module introducing you to the foundations of nursing.

 In part two you will look at the context of nursing within mental health.
 In your second year (part three) you will learn about the analysis and application of research and evidence base, the complexities of nursing at an individual and organisational level as well as preparing for your transition to registered nurse.

 Year 1 introduces the foundations of nursing and healthcare.
 You will study the role of the mental health nurse and the diverse needs and contexts of mental health service users.

-This module focuses on the knowledge and skills necessary to deliver safe and competent practice in regards to implementing and evaluating a range of evidence-based care interventions within a variety of mental health settings.
-The module will give you the opportunity to develop and practice your knowledge and skills on a wide variety of key evidence-based interventions that are designed to meet the holistic needs of service users and carers.
-You will be able to explore the importance of measuring outcomes in care and evaluating the clinical effectiveness of their own performances through reflective practice.
+This module focuses on knowledge and skills necessary to deliver safe and competent practice and recovery focused care.
+It will focus on assessment and implementing and evaluating critically a range of evidence-based care interventions within a variety of mental health settings.
+Students will have the opportunity to develop, practise and reflect critically upon their knowledge and skills of key evidence-based interventions designed to meet the holistic needs of service users and carers.
+Students will be able to explore the importance of measuring outcomes in care and evaluating the clinical effectiveness of their own performances through reflective practice.